Photos of Tajikistan: 70 surreal snaps of Western Tajikistan

 … and offers good views of the Palace of Nations, where Tajikistan’s President works.

 Yay transparency!
 This publication/activity is made possible by the support of the American People through the United States Agency for International Development (USAID) Competitiveness, Trade, and Jobs Activity in Central Asia.
 The contents of this publication are the sole responsibility of Lost With Purpose (that’s me!) and do not necessarily reflect the views of USAID or the United States Government.
-Don’t worry, all the photos and rambling and drooling over food is most definitely from me.
+Don’t worry, all the photos of Tajikistan and rambling and drooling over food is most definitely from me.

 Strictly Necessary Cookies